freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 who they serve it to, and (2) what services they use, who from, and where that service is located.

+These are stored in the "Santiago" database, as three individual tables.

 What I Host and Serve
 ~~~~~~~~~~~~~~~~~~~~~